What are the Traits of a good Franchise?

 Whether it’s in business or our personal lives we are only as good as what we know.
 A quality franchise program has two effective training programs.
 The first is the initial training while the second is ongoing training and support.
 The ongoing training and support identifies weaknesses and then corrects these to create habits that now become best franchise practices.

-If a franchise buyer needs finance to purchase their franchise, it’s a good sign if their franchise concept is able to qualify for the SBA franchise registry.
+If a buyer needs finance to purchase their franchise, it’s a good sign if their concept is able to qualify for the SBA franchise registry.

-For more immediate help with buying a franchise, send an email to Andrew Rogerson or give me a call on 916 570-2674.
+For more immediate help, send an email to Andrew Rogerson or give me a call on 916 570-2674.